briandfoy/briandfoy.github.io/_drafts/2004-10-05-how-a-script-becomes-a-module.md

 ---
 layout: post
-title: how a script becomes a module
+title: How a script becomes a module
 categories: programming
 tags: rescued-content
 stopwords: